Petrelli/zhe/_pages/professional.md

 * IEEE Journal on Selected Areas in Communications
 * IEEE/ACM Transactions on Networking
 * IEEE Transactions on Multimedia
-* IEEE Transactions on Mobile Computingpip uninstall vllm
+* IEEE Transactions on Mobile Computing
 * IEEE Transactions on Industrial Informatics
 * IEEE Transactions on Intelligent Transportation Systems
 * IEEE Transactions on Network and Service Management